ME 240:

 Each lab exercise will begin with a reading quiz consisting of three short questions taken directly from the procedure for that lab exercise.

-Lab reports are to be submitted via GradeScope, due at the end of the Friday of the subsequent week, except for the last lab report, which is due at the end of the last day of class.
-Late submissions will not be accepted.
+Lab reports are to be submitted via GradeScope, due at the end of the Friday of the subsequent week, except for the last lab report, which is due at the end of the last day of university classes.
+Late submissions will be penalized 33% if less than 24 hours late, and 66% if between 24 and 48 hours late.
+Submissions more than 48 hours late will not be accepted.

 Homework - 10%